RobinHankin/schwarzschild/inst/JOSE/paper.md

 process of a calculation, not an object in its own right; in computer terminology one would need the source code as well as the final image.
-The `schwarzschild` R package, available under the GPL, fills this need by making code available that creates camera-ready PDF diagrams of black holes using a range of coordinate systems.
+The `schwarzschild` R package, available under the GPL, fills this need by making such code available.
+A number of camera-ready PDF diagrams of black holes using a range of coordinate systems are presented as examples of the software's functionality; the software is extensively configurable to users' requirements.

 The software has been used in two general relativity teaching
 contexts: firstly, as resources for my own astrophysics lectures at